 Getting confused with all this talk of 417 and 462 visas?
-Both allow non-Australians to come to Australia on a working holiday, but they do have slight differences.
+Both allow certain non-Australian citizens between 18 and 30 years of age to come to Australia on a working holiday, but they do have some notable differences.

 Who can apply?

-- Working Holiday (subclass 417) visas are open to people with passports from Belgium, Canada, Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Republic of Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan, and the United Kingdom.
+- Working Holiday (subclass 417) visas are open to people who hold a passport from Belgium, Canada, Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Republic of Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan or the United Kingdom.

-- Work and Holiday (subclass 462) visas are open to people with passports from Argentina, Bangladesh, Chile, Indonesia, Malaysia, Poland, Thailand, Turkey, the United States, and Uruguay.
+- Work and Holiday (subclass 462) visas are open to people who hold a passport from Argentina, Austria, Chile, China, Czech Republic, Hungary, Indonesia, Israel, Luxembourg, Malaysia, Peru Poland, Portugal, San Marino, Singapore, Slovak Republic, Slovenia, Spain, Thailand, Turkey, the United States, Uruguay or Vietnam.

 How do the visa requirements vary?

-- 462 visas require a letter of support from your government of origin (unless you’re from the U.S.), while 417 visas do not.
+- Most 462 visa applicants require a letter of support for a first visa application from their country of origin’s government (unless they are from Argentina, China, Israel, Singapore or the United States), while 417 visa holders do not.
 See more information about that requirement here.

-- 462 visas also require evidence of functional English, while 417 visas do not.
-More information here.
+- 462 visa holders require evidence of functional English (with the exception of American citizens), while 417 visa holders do not.
+More information on visa requirements can be found here.

 Hopefully that clears up any confusion over 417 and 462 visas.
 Happy travels!